trendmicro/terraform-provider-vision-one/docs/resources/container_policy.md

 ### Optional

 - `description` (String) A description of the policy.
+- `malware_scan_enabled` (Boolean) If true, enables scheduled scan.
+If the schedule has been configured and the new schedule is not provided, it will apply the configured schedule.
+An error will be returned if the schedule is not configured.
+Default is "false".
+- `malware_scan_mitigation` (String) The mitigation action for malware.
+Only the log action is currently supported.
+- `malware_scan_schedule` (String) The schedule for the malware scan in cron expression.
+If the schedule is not configured, the scheduled scan will be disabled, and the cron configuration will be empty.
+The cron expression for the schedule currently supports only daily and weekly schedules.
+An error will be returned if a monthly schedule is configured.
+The schedule will be set in the UTC timezone.
 - `namespaced` (Attributes List) The definition of all the policies. (see [below for nested schema](#nestedatt--namespaced))
 - `runtime` (Attributes) The runtime properties of this policy. (see [below for nested schema](#nestedatt--runtime))
 - `xdr_enabled` (Boolean) If true, enables XDR telemetry.
 Default is "true".Important: To use XDR telemetry, enable runtime security.